dhananjayghei/julia-by-example/README.md

 ## Julia by example

-This repository contains examples for getting started with `Julia` for economics.
-It assumes that you know something about programming, econometrics, and DSGE models.
-The aim is to get you going in terms of doing the stuff in `Julia`.
+This repository contains examples for getting started with `Julia`.
+It assumes that you know a little bit about programming, econometrics, and DSGE models.
 It also assumes that you have Julia installed on your system.
 The examples are organized as a series of Jupyter Notebooks in their respective repositories.

 The directory contains four different sub-directories:

 1. `basics` - This repo contains the basics of Julia such as:
-    a. understanding Julia objects such as Vectors, Matrices, DataFrames,
+   - understanding Julia objects such as Vectors, Matrices, DataFrames,
-    b. working around with DataFrames,
+   - working around with `DataFrames`,
-    c. writing Julia functions,
+   - writing `Julia` functions,
-    d. sorting, and
+   - sorting, and
-    e. handling missing data.
+   - handling missing data.
 2. `econometrics` - This repo contains examples of doing regressions such as:
    a. ordinary least squares,